 Drupal is a reliable open-source platform designers and developers use to build websites.
 Originally launched in 2000, Drupal powers 2.3 percent of all websites and has a 4.6 share of the content management system market.

 While WordPress powers more sites, Drupal powers larger sites such as The Economist and NASA.
 Universities and libraries use Drupal because of its exceptional content organization and hierarchy.
 With its configuration options, developers spend less time writing code and more time strategically developing websites.
-Drupal also allows for more flexibility than options like WordPress because it can be extensively customized without writing code while WordPress uses plugins to extend its capabilities.
+Drupal also allows for more flexibility than options like WordPress.
+This is because it extensively customizes without writing code while WordPress uses plugins to extend its capabilities.
 Having said that, Drupal is not for those looking for a quick fix — it does take time to learn and requires a savvy site builder but not necessarily a developer.

-We use Drupal for our clients that have more complex data or content types that need to be incorporated into their site.
+We use Drupal for our clients with more complex data or content types needing incorporation into their site.
 Drupal is much more flexible in this sense than other web content management systems.